Wine CoursesSommelier and Professional Wine Certification Available via the National Wine School

 The Advanced Program is a a master-level study in wine.
 It consists of four semesters, including two required wine courses and two electives.
 The courses do not have to be taken in any specific order.

 - Old World Essentials

-- Advanced Elective
+- Advanced Spain.

-- Advanced Elective
+- Advanced California.

 Diploma Oenotropae Program

-The crowing achievement in wine education.
+The crowning achievement in wine education.
 The wine diploma program requires the student to have successfully have completed the requirements for both the Core and Advanced programs.
 The final element is completing a Thesis Project under the tutelage of a Master Sommelier-Instructor.

 Professional Wine Certification

 Wine classes are held at our facilities in Philadelphia.
 Professional certification it is not required to attend a course at the Wine School.
 Like all wine schools in the USA, we do not directly confer professional or sommelier certifications.